needle-tools/needle-engine-support/documentation/faq.md

 ## Installing the web project takes forever / does never finish / EONET: no such file or directory
-- **Make sure to not create a project on a drive formatted as exFAT** because exFAT does not support symlinks which is required for Needle Engine for Unity prior to version 3.x.
+- **Make sure to not create a project on a drive formatted as exFAT** because exFAT does not support symlinks, which is required for Needle Engine for Unity prior to version 3.x.
   You can check the formatting of your drives using the following steps:
   1. Open "System Information" (either windows key and type that or enter "msinfo32" in cmd)
   2. Select Components > Storage > Drives